GiooG/emunes/README.md

 emunes is a small NES emulator that is currently WiP.

 ## Installation
-Download the "Release" folder and execute the "emunes.exe" file.
+Go in the releases and download the .zip.
+Enjoy!

 ## Usage
 Create a "roms" folder inside the emulator folder and place in there all the roms.